The Taj Mahal in Agra, India was truly a breathtaking sight of awe and beauty, it was both bigger and smaller than what I had imagined.

 The size was smaller and bigger than I thought it was, I know that doesn’t make sense.
 I imagined it was really tall like a pyramid or a skyscraper but it’s not.
-What you don’t realize is how detailed intricate it is and when you step back see that detail all over a huge stone building it becomes bigger and bigger as you look at it.
+What you don’t realize is how detailed intricate it is.
+When you step back to see the detail all over a huge stone building.
+It becomes bigger and bigger as you look at it.

 This was the perfect last day in India, I could have not ask for of an amazing month.
 My time in India has changed me and I’ll never forget that time of my life.
 I’m eternally grateful to Rotary International for giving me this incredible opportunity.

-14. Chidambaram, India – A Small Town With A Long History
+- Velankanni, India – A Small Indian Beach Town With A Famous Basilica

 - An Indian Girl Who Chose To Love Despite Her Tragic Life Story

 - Tsunami Survivor K. Pasupathi’s Story About Surviving The 2004 Tsunami